 Women in Racing

 Meet the women of drag racing, whose cars and motorcycles have been roaring down the drag strip from the beginning.
-From local heroes like 40-year veteran Sue Mitchell to national stars like three-time champion Angelle Sampey, learn about the women who have left their mark on drag racing’s past and the ones who will carry the torch into the future.
+From local heroes to national stars, learn about the women who have left their mark on drag racing’s past and the ones who will carry the torch into the future.
 See their trophies, awards, photos, and the other artifacts and memorabilia that tell their stories.
 Every year, the Women in Racing exhibit will highlight a new group of women — whether local or national racers, and across classes and sports — and their impact on and off the track.

 Zero to 1000

 Take in the rich history of speed, from the very first land-speed record to the daredevils pushing the limits today.
 Walk along the boardwalk and take in record-breaking moments in motorcycles and automobiles over the decades, and see the impact of land-speed courses like the famous Bonneville Salt Flats.
 Unique one-of-a-kind scale models and period-proper toy cars show the evolution of land-speed vehicles, and books, photos, programs, and other memorabilia of the time show the impact they had on culture.
-Discover Mickey Thompson’s fleet, including the Assault 1, Attempt, and Challenger, as well as tributes to his Pontiac Catalina and two-cylinder dragster with the original engine.
-This exhibit is sponsored by Castrol.
+For a limited time, discover Mickey Thompson’s fleet, including the Assault 1, Attempt, and Challenger, Challenger II as well as tributes to his Pontiac Catalina and two-cylinder dragster with the original engine.

 Wall of Sound

 Walk down memory lane as music and cars from the ‘50s through the ‘80s converge.
-Start with the Oldsmobile-inspired “Rocket 88,” — considered the first rock and roll song ever recorded — and move all the way to ZZ Top’s’ “Eliminator,” complete with roadster-shaped LP and album cover.
+Start with the Oldsmobile-inspired “Rocket 88,” — considered the first rock and roll song ever recorded — and move all the way to ZZ Top’s “Eliminator,” complete with roadster-shaped LP and album cover.
 Motion-detecting speakers let you watch and listen to music videos that span decades.
 Radios, televisions, record players, and 8-track players that brought racing into the home and music into the car are at your fingertips to explore.
-Across the wall, album covers that celebrate the sounds of racing, bands that brought car culture to the masses, and the soundtracks of classic racing movies blanket the display.
+Album covers celebrating the sounds of racing, bands that brought car culture to the masses, and the soundtracks of classic racing movies blanket the entire display wall.

 From the original partnership and the very first race in 1961 to Woodburn Dragstrip's current owners and events, this exhibit has it all.
 Learn about the racers and races that helped to establish this track as a Northwest icon.
 See pictures from the past and the present as well as old-time slips, trophies, winner jackets, and the very Christmas Tree that started so many of the great races.